mvolkmann/blog/src/neovim.md

 The left side contains five numbered sections,
 Status (1), Files (2), Local Branches (3), Commits (4), and Stash (5).
-To move focus to the next section press the `tab` key.
+To move focus to the next section press the `tab` key or the right arrow key.
-Pressing `shift-tab` does not move focus to the previous section.
+To move focus to the previous section press the left arrow key (`shift-tab` does not work).
 To move to a specific section press its number.

 To see the key mappings that apply to the section that currently has focus,